Crypto Capital Markets Update: STOs

 Clifford Chance, a multinational law firm headquartered in London, published a report in October 2020 that says that STOs are increasingly being seen as an alternative to mainstream debt and equity fundraisings.
 The report also says that STOs are typically structured to sit within securities law frameworks.
 This means much greater certainty for both fundraisers and investors, resulting in enhanced liquidity.

-Furthermore, STOKR, a security token broker, has raised 4.6 million USD from large investors in a pre-series A round in March this year.
-The round has followed on from STOKR’s announcement of the launch of Mazzanti’s security token offering (STO) on its platform.
+Furthermore, STOKR, a security token broker, raised 4.6 million USD from large investors in a pre-series A round in March this year.
+The round followed on from STOKR’s announcement of the launch of Mazzanti’s security token offering (STO) on its platform.

 Mazzanti, an Italian supercar manufacturer, will provide a 50% revenue share in the sale of a special edition “hypercar”.
 However, equity tokens appear to be the favourite among STOs.
 (Equity tokens are a sub-category of security tokens and you could describe them as a digital representation of shares in a company.)